anticomputer/emacs-codeql/README.md

         (treesit-install-language-grammar 'ql))
 ```

 On first use `emacs-codeql` will offer to run the above snippet if the ql tree-sitter grammar artifact is not yet installed on your system.
-Note that this require a working C compiler (e.g. gcc) is present in your `PATH`.
+Note that this requires a working C compiler (e.g. gcc) is present in your `PATH`.

 #### Emacs 28 and older